Convergence properties of $T'$-Expansion Scheme: Hadron Resonance Gas and Cluster Expansion Model

 The $T'-$expansion scheme for lattice QCD thermodynamics was constructed based on the observation that the leading-order expansion coefficient $\kappa_2^B$~(or $\lambda_2^B$ in the $T'-$expansion scheme with corrected SB limit), is approximately constant or linear in $T$ in the region where the transition line is expected, respectively.
 This means that $ \chi_2^{B'} \sim \chi_4^B $ and $\chi_2^{B''} \sim \chi_6^B $.
 This happens because $\frac{\partial }{ \partial T} \sim \frac{\partial^2}{ \partial \mu_B^2}$, a scaling which is true in the chiral limit, and approximately preserved at physical quark masses as seen from lattice QCD results.
 Besides, the next expansion coefficients $\kappa_4^B$ and $\lambda_4^B$ are consistent with zero, which makes their contribution at moderate chemical potential almost negligible.
 Effective theories that exhibit the same scaling properties are expected to work well under the $T'-$expansion scheme.

 In this work, we investigated the convergence properties of the $T'$-expansion scheme, with and without the Stefan-Boltzmann limit correction, compared to the Taylor expansion.
-The expansion behavior of the scaled baryon density is analyzed in the low-temperature regime using the Hadron Resonance Gas model, and at high temperature using the Cluster Expansion Model.
-It is observed that the $T'$-expansion scheme shows better convergence behavior than Taylor when applied to the Cluster Expansion Model, since this model largely preserves the scaling $\partial/\partial T \sim \partial^2/\partial\mu_B^2$.
+The expansion behavior of the scaled baryon density is analyzed in the low-temperature regime using the Hadron Resonance Gas model, and at high temperature using the Cluster Expansion Model and the Holographic model, whose results are not shown as they are similar to those of the Cluster Expansion Model.
+It is observed that the $T'$-expansion scheme shows better convergence behavior than Taylor when applied to the Cluster Expansion Model since this model largely preserves the scaling $\partial/\partial T \sim \partial^2/\partial\mu_B^2$.
 This is not true for the HRG model: $\kappa_2^B$ and $\lambda_2^B$ are monotonically increasing functions in the Ideal case and non-monotonic functions of the temperature for EV- and vdW-HRG models.
 In all these cases, the $T'-$expansion scheme performance is comparable with the one of the Taylor expansion: a similar number of expansion terms is needed, to cover a similar range in $\mu_B/T$ with a reasonable agreement with the full result.
+We also observe that while $T^{\prime}$ expansion offers similar or superior performance to Taylor expansion at low orders, its advantages at higher orders appear to be limited.
+Therefore, there is no evidence from model studies that evaluating high-order $T'$-expansion coefficients, which is very expensive to do with lattice QCD, will offer substantial advantages in describing the equation of state at finite baryon density.